ymatsunaga/mdtoolbox-doc/introduction.rst

    :align: center

-For some functions, in addition to the original MATLAB M-Files, MEX-File are prepaired in order to accelerate the calculation (Here, MEX-files means C-subroutines which can be called from the MATLAB comman line).
+For some functions, in addition to the original MATLAB M-Files, MEX-File are prepared in order to accelerate the calculation (Here, MEX-files mean C-subroutines which can be called from the MATLAB command line).
 We highly recommend to use these MEX-files to be got accelerated.
 To use the MEX-files, you need compile the files.
-Please involke ``make.m`` script in MALTAB:
+Please invoke ``make.m`` script in MATLAB:
 ::

   cd /path/to/mdtoolbox/mdtoolbox/
   make

-If your platform is Linux, OpenMP can be enabled for parallel
+If your platform is Linux, OpenMP can be enabled for parallel execution (i.e., get more accelerated):
-execution:
 ::

   make('openmp')

 Some warnings during the compilation can be safely ignored.

+For the parallel execution, make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
+For example, if you want to use 8 threads(=cores) in the calculation, the variable can be set in the shell command line:
+.. highlight:: bash

+  # for bash
+  export OMP_NUM_THREADS=8
+  # for csh tcsh
+  setenv OMP_NUM_THREADS 8

 List of functions
 ----------------------------------